Skip to main content

 3. Add a comment requesting the status change

-Cause: The problem may be filtered out or sync issue.Solutions:
+Cause: The rock may be filtered out or sync issue.Solutions:

 1. Check your status filter — ensure “All” is selected